DanielePassabi/BDT_Project_2021/README.md

 - `config.py`, with configuration settings necessary to populate the database for the first time.
 In details in contains:
   - paths of folders of the csv files downloaded from ANAC official website, available at this [link](https://dati.anticorruzione.it/opendata/dataset?page=1).
-  - Data of the MySQL database in which the claned data will be stored/uploaded ??????
-DANI CHEEEEE??????
+  - Credentials of the MySQL database in which the cleaned data will be stored

 - `populate_database.py` which:
   - takes the datasets in the *raw* folder in .csv format;
   - cleans aggiudicatari data and uploads them in the MySQL database;
   - cleans tenders data, joins them with the aggiudicatari data and uploads the results in the MySQL database.

 This operation is thought to be performed only once.
-Data will be then updatated thorugh the application presented in the next pararagraph.
+Data will be then updated through the application presented in the next paragraph.

 ### *Database update*